folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 * **Thesis & Dissertation.** A long essay on a particular subject written as a requirement for an advanced degree.
 * **Website.** A set of related web pages located under a single domain name.
 * **Unspecified.** The publication type is undefined.

+### Packages

+To filter titles by packages:

+1. In the **Search & filter** pane with the **Titles** toggle selected, enter a title in the Titles search box.
+You can also enter a ISSN/ISBN, Publisher, or Subject.
+Click **Search**.
+2. Click **Packages**.
+3. Select a package from the drop-down list.
+4. You can filter the list in the **Filter options list** box.
+5. The title in that package will appear in the title record window.

 ## Viewing provider, package, and title records